-Elizabeth’s short fiction has been published both online and in print, including Remembering Bobby (Ascent Aspirations), Mary-Beth’s Decision (RKVRY online journal), Miranda’s Voice (Open Wide), A Eulogy for Ruth (Spotlight on Recovery Magazine), Angela’s Choice (Every Day Fiction), Pay Dirt (Shoe Music Press), Proof (Flash shot), Spring Edition 2018 (Scryptic Magazine), Best of 2017-2018 Anthology (Scryptic Magazine).
+Elizabeth’s short fiction has been published both online and in print, including Remembering Bobby (Ascent Aspirations), Mary-Beth’s Decision (RKVRY online journal), Miranda’s Voice (Open Wide), A Eulogy for Ruth (Spotlight on Recovery Magazine), Angela’s Choice (Every Day Fiction), Pay Dirt (Shoe Music Press), Proof (Flash shot), The Choice (Bleached Butterfly), Spring Edition 2018 (Scryptic Magazine), Best of 2017-2018 Anthology (Scryptic Magazine).

-Her non-fiction has been published in Spotlight on Recovery Magazine and Our Canada Magazine.
+Her non-fiction has been published in Spotlight on Recovery Magazine, Electric Press, Eclectic Eclectic and Our Canada Magazine.

 Feature Stories –